bohdi2/AkkaRemotingTutorial/README.md

 }
 ```

-Let's start by taking a closer look at the workerPath
+Let's start by taking a closer look at the workerPath defined in the configuration.

 ```
-  // Construct the remote path to the ChattyWorker. val hostname = conf.getString("worker.hostname") val port = conf.getString("worker.port")

-  val workerPath = s"akka.tcp://workerSystem@$hostname:$port/user/chattyWorker"
+workerPath = "akka.tcp://workerSystem@"${worker.hostname}":"${worker.port}"/user/chattyWorker"
   ```

-The Manager150 program is going to connect to the Worker150 program that is running in its own
-JVM (possibly on a different machine).
-So Manager150 needs to know where Worker150 is and what specific
+We want the Manager150 program to connect to the Worker150 program.
+So Manager150 needs to know where
+Worker150 is and the names of the
-ActprSystem and Actor on Worker150 it wants to use.
-Well we know that Worker150 is on the machine at
+ActprSystem and Actor to use.
+Well, we know that Worker150 is on the machine at
-IP ${worker.hostname} and that it is listening to port ${worker.port} (we know this because these values
+IP `${worker.hostname}` and that it is listening to port `${worker.port}` (we know this because these values
-are defined in Profiles.conf).
+are defined in the profile).
 We also know that the ActorSystem used by Worker150 is called "workerSystem"
 and that the Actor is named "chattyWorker".
 Putting these items together we create "remotePath" which is
 a URI.
 On my desktop running with the loopback profile I get the value: